-- Attending meetings and seminars. - Attending webcasts. - Listening to recordings or reading transcripts of meetings, seminars, or webcasts (can contact presenter directly with questions, if needed). - Live discussions with colleagues, clients/principal, or mentors (including by e-mail, provided there is an exchange of points of view, discussions, or peer-review). - Writing articles or academic work which is subject to peer review (the core research required would be self-study, but the peer review process could be considered guided). - Attending employer-sponsored training or learning sessions (e.g., technical actuarial topics, communications, business acumen, leadership). - Formal study leading to degree, diploma, or certificate (i.e., attending a class). - Volunteer activity for an actuarial organization that involves an exchange of ideas or opinions (e.g., the meetings themselves or live discussions with committee members). - Teaching a course or speaking on a relevant topic for a meeting, webcast, or other structured activity (provides an opportunity for an exchange of ideas or opinions with students or attendees and could produce new learning).
+- Attending meetings and seminars. - Attending webcasts or other virtual events such as virtual roundtables. - Listening to recordings or reading transcripts of meetings, seminars, webcasts, or podcasts (can contact presenter directly with questions, if needed). - Live discussions with colleagues, clients/principal, or mentors (including by email, conference calls, and video chats provided there is an exchange of points of view, discussions, or peer-review). - Writing articles or academic work which is subject to peer review (the core research required would be self-study, but the peer review process could be considered guided). - Attending employer-sponsored training or learning sessions in-person or virtually (e.g., technical actuarial topics, communications, business acumen, leadership). - Formal study leading to degree, diploma, or certificate (i.e., attending a class). - Volunteer activity for an actuarial organization that involves an exchange of ideas or opinions (e.g., the meetings themselves or live discussions with committee members). - Teaching a course or speaking on a relevant topic for a meeting, webcast, or other structured activity (provides an opportunity for an exchange of ideas or opinions with students or attendees and could produce new learning).